wdmdev/tinyml-efficient-ml-for-embedded-ai/README.md

 .

 ## Course Description
+This course provides an introduction to TinyML, focusing on efficient machine learning for embedded AI systems.
+Students will learn the fundamental concepts and techniques for developing machine learning models that can run on resource-constrained devices.
+Topics covered include model optimization, quantization, neural architecture search, knowledge distillation, and domain-specific optimization.
+The course will also explore efficient training methods, distributed training, on-device training, and transfer learning.
+Hands-on labs and readings will complement the lectures, allowing students to gain practical experience in implementing TinyML systems.
+By the end of the course, students will have the knowledge and skills to design and deploy machine learning models on embedded devices.

 ## Learning Objectives

 A student who has met the objectives of the course will be able to:
+* Understand the concept of TinyML and its applications in embedded AI systems.
+* Learn techniques for optimizing machine learning models for resource-constrained devices.
+* Gain knowledge in model quantization, neural architecture search, knowledge distillation, and domain-specific optimization.
+* Explore efficient training methods, including distributed training, on-device training, and transfer learning.
+* Develop practical skills in implementing TinyML systems through hands-on labs.
+* Design and deploy machine learning models on embedded devices.

 ## Evaluation
 * Summary report of the learnings throughout the course